 Whatever happened, clearly Henry de Wardedieu held some land in Bodiam and the available published genealogies are sometimes confused between this family and the de Bodiam family at this point.
-This is possibly because there are mentions of Henry de Bodiam, but actually referring to Henry 'of Bodiam' Wardedieu.
+This is possibly because there are mentions of Henry de Bodiam, but actually refer to Henry 'of Bodiam' Wardedieu.
 On his death his lands passed to William de Wardedieu in 1316.
-William then died in 1329 and it passed to his brother Nicholas, but he in turn, possibly on becoming a monk at Battle Abbey (but still noted as Magro Nicho Waredeu in the Lay Subsidy Rolls of 1327 and 1332), possibly on his death, passed the land to his younger brother Richard.
-This Richard 'of Bodiam' Wardieu married the heiress Margaret de Bodiam, consolidating the holdings, uniting the families and thus removing our confusions.

-Then the de Wardedieus were the lords of Bodiam: John de Wardedieu mentioned in 1330-31 (d bef 1377), who married Elizabeth de Nevill, widow of John Hakeluyt, Lord Allerton
+William then died in 1329 and it passed to his brother Nicholas, but he in turn, possibly on becoming a monk at Battle Abbey (but still noted as Magro2 Nicho Waredeu in the Lay Subsidy Rolls of 1327 and 1332), or possibly on his death, passed the land to his younger brother Richard.
+This Richard 'of Bodiam' Wardieu married the heiress Margaret de Bodiam.
+This consolidated the holdings, uniting the families and thus removing our confusions.
+So from that point the de Wardedieu family were the lords of Bodiam: John de Wardedieu mentioned in 1330-31 (died before 1377), married Elizabeth de Nevill, widow of John Hakeluyt, Lord Allerton (Allerton is not far from Hannington, which remained in the de Wardedieu's hands).

-&lt;sup>1 The bezant was the currency of the Crusaders.
-In heraldry it is shown as a small circle 'Or' or yellow.

-&lt;sup>2 An abbreviation for magister, applied to Catholic priests or teachers.

-(Allerton is not far from Hannington, which remained in the de Wardedieu's hands).
 Elizabeth was the daughter of Theobald de Nevill, Forester of Rutland.
 Elizabeth de Wardedieu (b 1347), was mentioned as heiress in 1383 (no sons again).
-Elizabeth de Wardedieu then married Sir Edward Dalyngrugge, the builder of Bodiam Castle.
+This Elizabeth de Wardedieu then married Sir Edward Dalyngrugge, the builder of Bodiam Castle.
 The father of Edward Dallingriggee/Dalyngrigge/ Dalyngruge (1346-1393) (and many other variants) was Roger Dalyngridge (b c1311, d 1380).
 His mother was Alice Radygden (d bef 1362).
-Many sources suggest that John and Joan de la Lynde were Edward's parents.
-They were his grandparents.
-The statement that Edward's mother was still alive in 1401 is also incorrect: the survivor was Roger's second wife, also called Alice!
+Many sources suggest that John and Joan de la Lynde were Edward's parents, but they were his grandparents.
+A statement that Edward's mother was still alive in 1401 is also incorrect: the survivor was Roger's second wife, also called Alice!
 The Dalyngrigge family can be traced back only three generations, to Dalling Ridge, near East Grinstead, although before that probably from Hampshire.
-His great-grandfather was a John Dalyngrigge (c1280-c1324) and his grandfather was also called John (b bef 1300-1335).
+His great-grandfather was a John Dalyngrigge (c1280-c1324) and his grandfather was also called John (b. before 1300-1335).
 His grandfather had married Joan de la Lynde who as a daughter but a co-heir brought some lands into the family.
-The de la Lynde family can be traced back via marriages to the de Nevill family and Geoffrey de Neville (d aft 1164).
-15 16

-The Radygden family is also interesting.
+The de la Lynde family can be traced back via marriages to the de Nevill family and Geoffrey de Neville (died after 1164).
+A statement that 1380 in the 1380 in the 1480 in the 1480 The Radygden family is also interesting.
 It can be traced back to Richard de Retendon, who is mentioned in 1246-7.
-Concerning Edward Dalyngrugge's father in law John Radygden some information can be summarised:

-In 1316 Alice's father John Radygden (c1274-1350) served as commissioner of array, with a remit to gather inhabitants and ready them for military service.
+Concerning Edward Dalyngrugge's father in law John Radygden some information can be summarised:18 In 1316 Alice's father John Radygden (c1274-1350) served as commissioner of array, with a remit to gather inhabitants and ready them for military service.
 He was then selected as Knight of the Shire for the county in 1319 and sat in various parliaments until 1329.
 In 1325 he was part of the enterprise which provided 20 men-at-arms from Surrey and Sussex to serve in Gascony and was instructed to organise the lighting of signal beacons and deployment of watchmen.
 The following year he selected 140 armed Sussex footmen and 400 archers for battle in France.
 He was still active in county affairs aged seventy.
 With the troops he mustered for battle gathering under his coat of arms, there was likely to have been a well-developed association of the de Radynden insignia and the county where he was so influential.

-There is also an earlier proposition by Ellis, which is elaborated on below:
+There is also an earlier proposition by Ellis19, which is elaborated on below: